Coffin Road, Bealach na Srèine Show path on map

 Route Description

-Where the B836 crosses the Little Eachaig River at the foot of Glen Kin, a track leads up the east side of the Glenkin Burn to Stronsaul where there is a crosssing point.
-The track continues to a picnic shelter at NS121782, meeting the modern track which approached high on the west side of Glen Kin.
-This latter route is an alternative way to reach this point.
-Opposite the shelter, follow a path southwest uphill to emerge at a stile onto the steep grassy hillside.
-Climb beside the forest to its upper edge and continue southwest along a fence to the flat Bealach na Sreine, where three fences meet.
-Descend west down quite steep grassy slopes to cross the burn in the Inverchaolain Glen, and go along a path high above the burn on its west side to a small lochan, from where a track leads down to the narrow public road beside Loch Striven.
+Where the B836 crosses the Little Eachaig River at the foot of Glen Kin, a track leads up the east side of the Glenkin Burn to Stronsaul where there is a crossing point.
+The track continues to a picnic shelter at NS121782, meeting the modern track which approached high on the west side of Glen Kin; this latter route is an alternative way to reach this point.
+Opposite the shelter, follow a path signed The Coffin Trail southwest uphill to emerge at a stile onto the steep grassy hillside.
+Climb beside the forest to its upper edge and continue southwest along a fence towards the flat Bealach na Srèine, crossing northwest of where three fences meet.
+Descend west down quite steep grassy slopes to cross the burn in Inverchaolain Glen.
+Join the track high above the burn on its west side, which passes a small lochan (NS103768) and leads down to the narrow public road beside Loch Striven.

 Heritage Information

 This old route has the reputation of having been a coffin road.
-The current church at Inverchaolain is said to have replaced an 1812 church which burnt down in 1911, but is reportedly the fourth at this site.
+The current church at Inverchaolain is said to have replaced an 1812 church which burnt down in 1911, and is reportedly the fourth at this site.
 A Kirk is marked on Roy's mapping of 1747-52.
-However, it is also claimed that after the Reformation in the sixteenth century, the coffins of Epicopalians travelled in the opposite direction over Bealach na Sreine, towards Kilmun.
+However, it is also claimed that after the Reformation in the sixteenth century, the coffins of Episcopalians travelled in the opposite direction over Bealach na Srèine, towards Kilmun.